(as told by Deanna Flores Cochran, RN)

 Part 3: Education Focus

 Spending all my time in public service and leadership was exactly what needed to happen for all those years.
-I focused strongly on my students and public education.
+I served families and focused strongly on my students and public education.
 My students are out there changing the world; it’s the best use of my time to guide them and give them all I have.
 I wrote my #1 Amazon bestseller in 3 categories, ‘Accompanying the Dying,’ and it is now the ‘go-to’ for end-of-life advocates.
 It is now published in Spanish and is a tool for unity in Latin America as the doula concept spreads.
 My joy is in guiding people to take the next right baby step.
 It doesn’t matter how either, because being present with just our own circles is changing the face of dying in our communities.
+From the beginning, pre-hospice teaching has been my highest priority because my knowledge and understanding about this is what made THE difference in my mother not suffering with a very aggressive cancer prior to her death.

 Part 4: Too much Too Fast